Paving, Pattern and Perception

 The texture and pattern of materials can create a mood and certainly ‘talk’ to people using spaces in the landscape.
-Here is a design that’s made for relaxation where the texture of the wall, paving and planting convey a message.
+Here is a design that’s made for relaxation, where the texture of the wall, paving and planting convey a strong message.

 The type of paving affects the way people use a space.
-For example, if it is important that people move quickly along a path (say along the enclosed narrow side), you might use brick paving laid in a running bond pattern.
-Here the running bond pattern conveys the expectation is that the wide path is to used for rapid progress, but pedestrians can stop and seat indicated by the changed paving pattern.
+For example, if people must move quickly along a path (say, along the enclosed narrow side), you might use brick paving in a running bond pattern.
+Here, the running bond pattern conveys the expectation that the wide path will be used for rapid progress, but pedestrians can stop and sit at the indicated seating area.

-Here the pattern also helps define the route for walkers.
-Note the type of paving changes at the step – a good safety feature.
+Here, the pattern also helps define the route for walkers.
+Note the paving changes at the step, which are a good safety feature.
 Basket weave patterns slow pedestrian movement.

-Contrast the above with that below where the few paving stones send a completely different message – slow down and enjoy the herbaceous border while en route to a secret garden.
+Contrast the above with the below, where the few paving stones send a completely different message—slow down and enjoy the herbaceous border while en route to a secret garden.

 Path angles